GodZeus007/MUNT-Firoj/README.md

 ## 🛡 Privacy Policy

-MYNT: Material You New Tab prioritizes your privacy and is focused solely on providing a better browsing experience.
+MUNT: Material UI New Tab prioritizes your privacy and is focused solely on providing a better browsing experience.
 For more details, read our [Privacy Policy](https://godzeus007.github.io/MUNT-Firoj/privacy-policy.html).

 ## 📜 License